Quick guide to apply to conduct research at COPR:

 3- Submit a research Reservation (activity description, dates, and people).

-4- Submit Visits (under Participants tab of the reservation page) for additional days doing the same activity.
+4- Submit Visits (on the Reservation page, click Edit, and Add visits) for additional days doing the same activity.

 YES, you need to submit a new visit each time you visit the reserve.